tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/renv.md

 ## Learning Goals

-- Understand the purpose, features, and setup of `renv` for R project dependency management.
+- Understand the purpose, features, and setup of `renv` for R project package management.
 - Get introduced to other R dependency tools.

 ## Environment management for R projects with renv